alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

 - This is one of the more jargon-heavy definitions of undefined behaviors.

 - lvalue: this is a loaded concept.
-Long story short, if an expression can appear on the left-hand side of `=`, it is an lvalue; otherwise it is an rvalue.
+Long story short, if an expression can appear on the left-hand side of `=`, it is an lvalue; otherwise, it is an rvalue.
 For example, we define `int a = 0, b = 1`:
   - Variable `a` is an lvalue, as we can do `a = 3;`
   - Expression `a + b` is an rvalue, as it doesn't make sense to have